Q:

 A:

-1. Definition and Basic Characteristics
+1. I've found that Definition and Basic Characteristics

-1.1 Ethylene Glycol Definition and Characteristics
+1. 1 Ethylene Glycol Definition and Characteristics

-1.2 Pure Ethylene Glycol Definition and Characteristics
+1. 2 Pure Ethylene Glycol Definition and Characteristics

-2. Application Areas of Difference
+2. consumption Areas of Difference

-2.2 pure ethylene glycol application
+2. 2 pure ethylene glycol consumption

-3. Purity vs. Quality Comparison
+3. Purity vs. condition Comparison

-3.1 purity difference
+3. 1 purity difference

-3.2 physical and chemical properties
+3. 2 physical and chemical characteristics

 4. advantages and disadvantages comparison

-4.2 pure ethylene glycol advantages
+4. 2 pure ethylene glycol advantages

-• Performance stability: pure ethylene glycol in high temperature, high pressure and other extreme conditions more stable, suitable for precision process.
+High purity: pure ethylene glycol purity is higher, suitable to purity has stringent standards of the occasion.
+Performance stability: pure ethylene glycol in high temperature, high pressure and other extreme conditions greater stable, suitable to precision process.

 5. selection recommendations